 In 1911, he became assistant to the president of the Wisconsin District of the Missouri Synod in Merrill, Wis., and also conducted services in two congregations in Wausau, Wis.

-In 1914, with his mission assignment in hand, Rev. Kissling settled his family in a rented house in East Milwaukee (it was renamed Shorewood in 1917), and started knocking on doors.
+In 1914, with his new mission assignment in hand, Rev. Kissling settled his family in a rented house in East Milwaukee (the community was renamed Shorewood in 1917) and started knocking on doors.

 What he heard must have dampened his enthusiasm.
 An earlier attempt at establishing a Lutheran church in the community had failed.
 No one, Rev. Kissling was repeatedly told, wanted to go through that emotionally draining experience again.